flyingcircusio/fc-nixos/doc/src/devhost.rst

     Execute an expression locally and store its output in a remote path.

-    This can be used to evaluate a variable from the environment locally and store its result in the container.
+    This can be used to evaluate a variable from the environment locally and store its result in the VM.

 Sometimes it may be necessary to seed data from the environment (like secrets) early to the provisioner in order to set predictable/repeatable passwords